 Both 4iiii Innovations and Stages Cycling manufactures MTB power meters.
 These left-only crank arm-based power meters replace your current left side crank arm.
 These units take the power that is generated by your left leg and double it in order to determine your total power (which is how all left-side power meters operate).

-4iiii makes the PRECISION which is compatible with Shimano cranksets.
-Currently, they offer the 4iiii PRECISION Shimano XT M8000 for $499 and the 4iiii PRECISION Shimano XTR M9000 for $599.
-The PRECISION is one of the more affordable direct force power meter available.
-It is also extremely light with an added weight of only 9 grams.
+4iiii makes the PRECISION (CR2032 battery) and Podium (rechargeable battery) which are compatible with Shimano cranksets.
+For example, the 4iiii PRECISION Shimano XT M8000 sells for $334 and the 4iiii PRECISION Shimano XTR M9000 is $349.
+The PRECISION and Podium are two of the more affordable direct force power meters available.
+They are also extremely light with an added weight of less than 10 grams.

 Stages Carbon for SRAM BB30